Oludamilola87/Pizza-Excel-SQL-Project/README.md

 ## Data Source:
 Sales Data: The primary dataset used for this analysis is the sales_data.csv file, which contains detailed information about each sale made by the company.
-Dimensional table such as product category, geographical region, product, reseller, and date were created from the sales data.

 ## Tools:
 Data was cleaned and transformed using a power query then data analysis and visualisation were done using Power BI.
-- Power Query - Data cleaning
+- Excel - Data cleaning
-- Power BI - Data analysis and visualization
+- Excel - Data analysis and visualization
+- SQL Server Management Studio - Data analysis

 ## Data Cleaning and Preparation
 In the initial data preparation phase, we performed the following tasks: